anirudhk-tech/ElectroBook/Privacy Policy.md

 For the purposes of this Privacy Policy:

-● "Personal Data" refers to the documents you upload onto the app for reading purposes
+● "Personal Data" refers to the documents and photos you upload onto the app for reading purposes

 Collecting and Using Your Personal Data